Solutions for pain, posture, injury recovery, and embodied living

 How Much Does Rolfing Cost?

-The rate for sessions is $160.
+The rate for sessions is $200.
 Lower rates for children under sixteen are always available; reduced rates for those in need are available on a case-by-case basis.
-Payments can be made by cash, credit card, or check.
+Payments can be made by cash, credit card, transfer apps or check.